 This post may contain some affiliate links, which means I’ll make a little money on anything you choose to purchase.
 But of course, I only recommend my absolute favorites to you.
 Thank you for supporting the brands that make Hulaland possible.

 Kauai is the perfect island if you’re looking for a laid back vacation with plenty of gorgeous backdrops.
-If you’re planning a trip to Kauai, here are 25 things you should know before you go:
+Looking for the best Kauai travel tips?
+Here’s what to know before traveling to Kauai:

 1.Kauai is the oldest of the Hawaiian Islands.
 It was created by a volcano almost 6 million years ago.
 It’s also the smallest of the four main Hawaiian Islands, and has a population of just 65,000 people.